uzxteam/Antihack/README.md

 <h3 align="center">AntiHack - for your security.</h3>

-Hacking are not blocked when on mobile data connection!
+Hacking are  blocked when on mobile data connection!
-AdAway will not work reliably when on Mobile Networks like 3G.
+AntiHack will not work reliably when on Mobile Networks like 3G.
 You can deactivate that proxy by going to your selected APN (On Android 4: Wireless and networks -> More… -> Mobile Networks -> Access Point Names) and remove the value in the proxy field.

 Hacking in Chrome are not blocked!
 Disable Chrome’s Data Compression Proxy.